 C++ with Visual Studio 2019 and Windows Subsystem for Linux (WSL)

 In this blog post, we’ll first look at how to set up WSL.
-We will then walk-through how to use it with a CMake project and MSBuild-based Linux project.
+We will then walk-through how to use it with a CMake project and a MSBuild-based Linux project.
+We recommend using CMake for all C++ cross-platform development.
 If you are just getting started with our native support for CMake, be sure to check out our CMake Support in Visual Studio introductory page too.

 Setting up WSL

-You can find details on how to install WSL here, but the easiest way is to download your distro of choice (Ubuntu, Debian, etc.) from the Windows Store.
+You can find details on how to install WSL here, but the easiest way is to download your distro of choice (Ubuntu, Debian, etc.) from the Microsoft Store.

-To configure your WSL installation to work with Visual Studio you need the following tools installed: gcc, gdb, make, rsync, and zip.
-You can install them on distros that use apt with this command:
+To configure your WSL installation to work with Visual Studio you need the following tools installed: a compiler (GCC or Clang), gdb, rsync, and zip.
+If you are using CMake, then you will also need to install an underlying build system (Ninja or Unix Makefiles).
+You can install them on distros that use apt with the following commands:

-sudo apt install g++ gdb make rsync zip
+sudo apt update sudo apt install g++ gdb make ninja-build rsync zip

 The inclusion of rsync and zip allows Visual Studio to extract header files from your WSL instance to the Windows filesystem to use for IntelliSense.
 Due to the lack of visibility into the root file system of WSL from Windows, a local rsync copy is done inside WSL to copy the headers to a Windows visible location.
 This is a one-time operation that Visual Studio performs to configure IntelliSense for Linux connections.